 Why is Gross Revenue Retention Important?

-It may seem unnecessary to use the GRR when you have the NRR, but it has a crucial aspect: since your GRR doesn’t take expansions into account, the revenue that may come from a doesn’t keep you from seeing the older customers that are churning or canceling.
+It may seem unnecessary to use the GRR when you have the NRR, but it has a crucial aspect: since your GRR doesn’t take expansions into account, the revenue that may come from doesn’t keep you from seeing the older customers that are churning or cancelling.
 I’ll talk more about the differences between the GRR and NRR below, but this is one of the reasons why the two metrics aren’t the same, and why the GRR shouldn’t be ignored.

 - Your GRR tells you about the long-term health of your brand.
 This makes it a crucial metric for investors who may be thinking about getting involved with your company.